codeasmanuscript/code-along/instructions.md

 In general, these workshops are intended assuming very little knowledge of R. So *all* are welcome, no matter your skill, knowledge, or experience level!

-Also, you are welcome to come with your own data to try the commands we'll go over so you can see your own results!
+Also, you are welcome to come with your *own data* so you can try the commands to see your own results!

 ## Installing